pts/oix-wcfd32/README.md

 };
 ```

+OIX programs don't have a section table (everything is .text), and they
+don't have debug info.
+But they have a header, an image (containing .text
+and relocations) and .bss (zero-initialized program data).

 This is how the Watcom tools (such as *w32run.exe*) find the CF header: get
 16-bit little-endian integer at file offset 8 (DOS .exe .hdrsize), maximum
 allowed value 0x1e, multiply it by 0x10, check that the CF signature (4